 It was a superb year of cricket across all formats in 2019 which included the World Cup and Ashes held in England

-The 2019 saw the start of inaugural World Test Championship in which India is currently dominating.
+2019 saw the start of the inaugural World Test Championship in which India is currently dominating.
 Bowlers from various countries took hat-tricks across all formats.
 Apart from this, legends of cricket retired which made the audience surprise.
-The Indian Cricket Team performed brilliantly across formats but could win 3rd World Cup title.
+The Indian Cricket Team performed brilliantly across formats but could win the 3rd World Cup title.

 Here we look at the top 5 moments of international cricket in 2019

 - England winning the 50 World Cup for the first time

 Picture Courtesy: Times of India